marcopennekamp/lore/performance.md

 - We don't need to keep a list of chosen functions in the multiple dispatch implementation.
 We can keep a single running variable.
 If it is already filled and we want to choose a second function, we throw the ambiguity error.
 If it is unassigned to at the end, we throw the empty-fit error.
 In other cases we can cache and call the function.
   - Improvement: Minuscule.
 At most 2-3ms.
+The generated code is cleaner, though, so it's an improvement in that sense.
 - Declare the size of the argument types array right away and assign argument types via indexing instead of push.
   - Improvement: About 5-10ms.
 Not bad!
 - Bypass the argument type construction for "single unit multi-functions" entirely and simply assign unit